 Laura Kurgan is an Associate Professor of Architecture and director of the Center for Spatial Research at GSAPP Columbia University and the author of Close Up at a Distance: Mapping, Technology, and Politics (Zone Book, 2013).

 Lesley Lokko is an architect and academic, and the author of nine best-selling novels.
 She is Associate Professor at the University of Johannesburg where she heads the Graduate School of Architecture.

-Spyros Papapetros is assistant professor of history and theory in the School of Architecture and the Program in Media and Modernity at Princeton University.
+Spyros Papapetros is Associate Professor of History and Theory in the School of Architecture and the Program in Media and Modernity at Princeton University.
 He is author of On the Animation of the Inorganic: Art, Architecture, and the Extension of Life (Chicago University Press, 2012).

 Felicity D. Scott is Associate Professor of Architecture, Director of the PhD program in Architecture (History and Theory), and Co-director of the Critical, Curatorial and Conceptual Practices in Architecture (CCCP) program at Columbia GSAPP.
 Her most recent book is Outlaw Territories: Environments of Insecurity/Architectures of Counter-insurgency (Zone Books, 2016).